galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 This setup is designed as an example of how to create a project structure that might ultimately be deployed to a Maven repository, so that your Galasa automation system can find everything it needs to run.

 The following syntax examples assume a banking application is being tested.
-The banking application contains functionality that deals with `payee` and `account` object types, both of which can be manipulated:
+The banking application contains functionality that deals with `payee` and `account` object types, both of which can be manipulated.

+On Mac or Unix:

 ```
 galasactl project create \